happma/pseudorank/README.md

 [![](https://cranlogs.r-pkg.org/badges/pseudorank)](https://cran.r-project.org/package=pseudorank)
 [![Travis-CI Build Status](https://travis-ci.org/happma/pseudorank.svg?branch=master)](https://travis-ci.org/happma/pseudorank)

-This R package provides a function wirtten in C++ to calculate pseudo-ranks in R.
+This R package provides a function written in C++ to calculate pseudo-ranks in R and the Hettmansperger-Norton test with pseudo-ranks instead of ranks.
-For a definition of pseudo-ranks, see for example
+For a definition and discussion of pseudo-ranks, see for example

-Brunner, E., Bathke A. C. and Konietschke, F: Rank- and Pseudo-Rank Procedures in Factorial Designs - Using R and SAS, Springer Verlag, to appear,
+Brunner, E., Bathke A. C. and Konietschke, F: Rank- and Pseudo-Rank Procedures in Factorial Designs - Using R and SAS, Springer Verlag, to appear.

-To install the current development version:
+To install the current development version from github:

 ``` r
 ## install devtools package